noncom/sx-tubes-manual/README.md

 - `<short grid info>` -- Some technical info about the Grid, its id, the length of the glass tubes and the amount of receivers
 - `<owner>` -- Who's the Grid owner

+Scanflow:

+Grid scanning is implemented with an algorithms that walks the tubes from the Control Block it was executed on.
+This phenomenon is nicknamed "Scanflow" and it influences the order in which devices are added to the Grid.
+For Receivers that means establishing an order in which they attempt to receive an item that is being sent.

 ------------------------------------------------------------------------------------------------------------------------

 #### Control Device: Name